-'Bhumi Pujan' in first week of August, PM Modi likely to visit Ayodhya, says Ram temple trust
+Ram Temple construction in first week of August, PM Modi to pick date: Trust official

 New Delhi, July 18: The Ram Mandir Trust, set up in line with the Supreme Court verdict to supervise and facilitate the construction of the Lord Ram temple in Ayodhya met on Saturday to discuss and tentatively decide on various steps of the project after levelling of the land is over.